-51 3D (surface) plots
+3D (surface) plots

 Surface plots are generated using the splot command rather than the plot command.
 The style with lines draws a surface made from a grid of lines.
 Solid surfaces can be drawn using the style with pm3d.
 Usually the surface is displayed at some arbitrary viewing angle, such that it clearly represents a 3D surface.
 In this case the X, Y, and Z axes are all visible in the plot.
-The illusion of 3D is enhanced by choosing hidden line removal or depthsorted surface elements.
+The illusion of 3D is enhanced by choosing hidden line removal or depth-sorted surface elements.
 See hidden3d (p.
-111) and the depthorder (p.
-131) option of set pm3d (p.
-128).
+115) and pm3d depthorder (p.
+135).

 The splot command can also calculate and draw contour lines corresponding to constant Z values.
 These contour lines may be drawn onto the surface itself, or projected onto the XY plane.
 See set contour (p.
-100).
+105).